-This tag renders a HTML form with many additional options for handling a submission, and introduces security and spam protection measures.
+This tag is used in place of a standard <form> tag, and introduces some additional options for handling a submission.
+Using this tag will also introduce security and spam protection measures.
 When developing on the Synergy 8 platform, the standard html <form> tag should be replaced with the <ss:forms:form> tag.

 Modifying the Form

-Options for handling a submission are controlled through the form's attributes.
+Options for handling a form submission are controlled through the attributes of the <ss:forms:form> tag.
 A list of the most common attributes can be found below.

 You can also use any standard HTML form attributes (width, class, etc) in addition to these.

 Each form must be assigned a unique id.
-The form id is displayed throughout the Dashboard to allow .
+The form id is displayed throughout the Dashboard to log submissions, and when used with automation.
 (Use an id like: contact_us, quick_quote, get_started).

-This attribute determines whether Synergy 8 will record / store the form submission.
+This attribute determines whether Synergy 8 will store submissions from this form in the database.
 As an example; a contact form should record submissions, whereas a simple login form or newsletter subscribe should not.

-This attribute defines the page to redirect to upon successful form submission.
-As standard practice, consider adding a new page under the contact form to act as a generic success page.
+This attribute defines the page users should be redirected to upon successful form submission.
+As standard practice, consider adding a new page under the form to act as a success page.

 This attribute controls creation of the new contact.
-You will normally use "store", otherwise "register" when creating newsletter subscribe forms and "login" if you're implementing a login form.
 You may choose from the following valid values:

 - Register - Registers a new contact, and fails validation if the contact already exists.